The best parts of We Love Golf (3 out of 5)

 The characters are familiar faces you might recognize, depending on the games you play, but their animations are good enough to be reasonably entertaining for all ages.

-We Love Golf's sounds
+We Love Golf’s sounds (3 out of 5)

 Good character voices making funny comments is always a hit and We Love Golf! has this element, with familiar characters from popular Capcom games, often a little out of their normal roles and element.